acalcutt/wifidb-tileserver-gl/ISSUE_TEMPLATE.md

 This is the right place only for a software bug report or a new software feature request.

+NOTE: Questions about OpenMapTiles data, OpenMapTiles Server, TileHosting and other software/products do not belong here (and will not be answered)!

 The usage and installation questions belongs to https://stackoverflow.com/questions/tagged/openmaptiles A guaranteed support and consulting from the core developers via https://openmaptiles.com/support/